 Reading for pleasure, means any reading that is primarily for enjoyment.
 This includes, books, magazines, comics, poems, picture books, newspapers, fiction and non fiction.
 Research has shown that reading for pleasure can result in increased empathy, improved relationships with others, improved wellbeing and an increased insight into the world view of others.
 At Park View, we know that young children who enjoy reading independently, will have had the door opened to new discoveries and wide interests, to knowledge creativity and confidence.
 We believe Reading for Pleasure is of the utmost importance and it is something that we promote in many different ways throughout our school.
 To support this we have invested in Reading sheds where children and parents can read before and after school as well a break and lunch.
 Children have also nominated themselves as Reading Ambassadors to champion reading across the school.

 Reading lessons take part during our timetabled English time that happens every morning.
 Children have 1 full lesson each day where they explore their class reader.
 Teachers strategically plan questions that will cover the 8 key reading domains in Key Stage 2 and the 5 domains in Key Stage 1.
-Year 6 are currently reading ‘War Horse’ by Michael Morpurgo.
+In Autumn Year 6 read ‘War Horse’ by Michael Morpurgo.
 The class have time to unpick the novel to really understand the authors meaning and purpose.
 All children access a text that is vocabulary rich and that is appropriate for their year group.
 In Reception and year 1 (and those from year 2 who did not pass the phonics screening) pupils access Read, Write, Inc phonic lessons that follows directly into their reading lesson.
 Books that are accessed are matched to each pupils phonetic ability.